UPDATED

 Burnout (also known as “occupational burnout“) is a common term for the physical, mental, and emotional stress of one’s job.
 Healthcare professionals often experience ‘caregiver burnout‘: they become impatient and insensitive to the needs of their patients.
 They just go through the motions without feeling any satisfaction.
 Sharpening your practical skills with our CNA practice test can also be a way to stay engaged and competent in your role, mitigating some of these challenges.

-What are the consequences of caregiver burnout?
+What are the consequences if you’re affected?

 Never take burnout lightly.
 It requires relief or treatment to deal with these consequences: